 Step 7: Based on the kind of event you wish to track, choose Track Event on Page Load or Track Event on Inline Action.

-- Select Track Event on Page Load if the action you want to track is someone clicking something, like a button or link.
+- Select Track Event on Inline Action if the action you want to track is someone clicking something, like a button or link.

 Step 9: Once you’ve determined your parameters, Facebook will spit out an event code.
 Paste it on the back end of the relevant page, ensuring you don’t modify the pixel code you’ve already pasted into the header of your website.